jfrog/charts/stable/artifactory-ha/README.md

 ### Create a unique Master Key
 Artifactory HA cluster requires a unique master key.
 By default the chart has one set in values.yaml (`artifactory.masterKey`).

+**For production grade installations it is strongly recommended to use a custom master key.
+If you initially use the default master key it will be very hard to change the master key at a later stage**
 **This key is for demo purpose and should not be used in a production environment!**

 You should generate a unique one and pass it to the template at install/upgrade time.